 Divorce is not an end to the family; it is the reorganization of the family.

 Divorce is hard on everyone but especially the children.
-Lillian Quinn, of Family Law Bend, works to promote co- parenting when possible.
+Joel Overlund, of Non Hostile Family Law in Bend, works to promote co- parenting when possible.
 Most of the cases are joint legal custody and this allows both parents a 50% say in three main areas: medical, educational and religious decisions.
-Lillian encourages parents to think about making joint legal decisions.
+Joel encourages parents to think about making joint legal decisions.
 More often than not, parents who are divorcing with children would have no problem making a joint decision regarding medical care or what school the children should attend.
 Sometimes sole custody is appropriate depending on the specific facts of the case.
 A sole custody situation, for example, might arise if one parent has a substance abuse issue and cannot parent the children or make legal decisions.

-Parenting time can work all sorts of ways: week on/week off, extended weekends, 3 days on/4 days off, long distant parent having the summer, etc. Lillian, as an experienced Bend divorce lawyer, can help guide parents on what the best plan might be for their family based on the ages of the children, the work schedules, where parents live and the emotional relationships the parents might have with the children.
-Through 25 years of family law practice, it has become clear that most children love both parents and they suffer when the parents fight and use the children as pawns.
+Parenting time can work all sorts of ways: week on/week off, extended weekends, 3 days on/4 days off, long distant parent having the summer, etc...
+Joel Overlund, as an experienced Bend divorce lawyer, can help guide parents on what the best plan might be for their family based on the ages of the children, the work schedules, where parents live and the emotional relationships the parents might have with the children.
+After 30+ years of family law practice, it has become clear that most children love both parents and they suffer when the parents fight and use the children as pawns.
 Divorcing with children is never easy because you move from one family unit to two family units.

 Non Hostile Family Law Resolutions: